Search

 What is the average return on stocks historically?

-Historically, the average return on stocks is 10%.
+Historically, the average return on stocks is 10+%.
 However, it’s important to remember that not everyone can expect this average rate of return as the markets are often unpredictable.
 Thus, conservative investors should lower their expectations and forecast a 7-8% long-term portfolio performance when investing in stocks.
+Historically, long term stock market returns have been positive.

 What is the average rate of return on stocks and bonds?